openkim/kim-tools/docs/source/test_driver.rst

 Additional documentation about functionality not demonstrated in the example can be found at the bottom of this page.

 Once ``test_driver.py`` is written, you will have to make some small modifications to the auxiliary files provided in the example
-Test Driver in order for your Driver to work in the OpenKIM pipeline: :doc:`tutorial_pipeline`.
+Test Driver in order for your Driver to work in the OpenKIM pipeline and the kimvv package: :doc:`tutorial_pipeline`, :doc:`tutorial_package`.
 Before this, you will likely wish to debug your code by invoking it directly in Python.
 See how to do that here: :doc:`tutorial_debug`

 **Please read the code and the comments carefully, as they explain many important aspects of writing your own Test Driver.** You should understand